|Degree Level||Bachelor's degree; master's for advancement|

 - Collecting and studying blood samples to determine morphology

-According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree is the minimum entry-level requirement for a medical technologist (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree is the minimum entry-level requirement for a medical technologist.
 Advancement to laboratory director is a relatively common career step for medical technologists, and this position usually requires a master's degree.

 Bachelor's degree programs in medical technology, clinical laboratory science or allied health technologies all prepare students for work in this field.
 These 4-year programs are heavily focused on the natural sciences and often include an internship.
 Common course topics include anatomy and physiology, lab management, immunology, clinical microbiology, parasitology and medical ethics.

-Depending on the state, medical technologists may need to be licensed or registered, according to the BLS.
+Depending on the state, medical technologists may need to be certified before they are licensed or registered, according to the BLS.
 This often includes proof of a bachelor's degree and a written exam.
 State boards of occupational licensure or departments of health administer medical technologist licensure.